Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Conclusion

 \section{Conclusion}

 In this paper, we have proposed methods to calculate the NACs and Berry's phase based on the VQE.
 We utilize the SSVQE and the MCVQE algorithms, which enable us to evaluate transition amplitudes of observables between approximate eigenstates.
 We explicitly present quantum circuits and classical post-processings to evaluate the NACs and Berry's phase in the framework of the VQE.
 For the 1-NAC, the calculations are simplified by taking advantage of the formula~\eqref{eq: 1-NAC formula}.
 The 2-NAC is obtained by combining the projective measurements and the expectation-value measurements of Pauli operators.
-The evaluation of Berry's phase is also carried out by the measurements of expectation values of Pauli operators with numerical integration of the definition of Berry's phase and does not suffer from the dynamical phase.
+The evaluation of Berry's phase is also carried out by the measurements of expectation values of Pauli operators with numerical integration of the definition of Berry's phase in addition to performing the Hadamard test once.
+We note that our method for calculating Berry's phase is applicable for molecular systems which have the conical intersection~\cite{doi:https://doi.org/10.1002/0471780081.ch4}.
 To show the potential feasibility of our method for the 1-NAC on a near-term quantum device, we evaluate the value of the 1-NAC of a lithium fluoride molecule on the IBM Q processor.
 Based on those results, we perform the nonadiabatic molecular dynamics simulation of photodissociation of a lithium fluoride for the first time.
 The methods given in the present paper contribute to enlarging the usage of the VQE and accelerate further developments to investigate quantum chemistry and quantum many-body problems on near-term quantum devices.

+We lastly comment on the effect of the barren plateau problem~\cite{2018NatCo...9.4812M, 2021NatCo..12.1791C, Cerezo_2021, Uvarov_2021, sharma2020trainability} to our methods.
+The barren plateau problem states that the gradients of the expectation values of observables with respect to ansatz circuit parameters vanish exponentially with the increase of the number of qubits when the ansatz has enough expressibility.
+When the barren plateau occurs, it is difficult to obtain the optimal circuit parameters $\vec{\theta}^*$ because the gradients become too small to optimize the parameters.
+Our proposed methods in this paper totally discuss the procedures after the optimal circuit parameters have been obtained (i.e., the VQE has successfully converged).
+Although our methods do not work when we cannot obtain $\vec{\theta}^*$, several techniques~\cite{Grant_2019, Skolik_article, verdon2019learning, anand2020natural, pesah2020absence} to avoid or ameliorate the barren plateau for the VQE and other variational quantum algorithms have been proposed.